 When repacking the instrument for shipment, use the original packaging.
 If the packaging is unavailable or unfit for use, contact your local Tektronix representative to obtain new packaging.
-Refer to Contacting Tektronix on the back of the Title page for the mailing address, the email address, and phone number.
+Refer to Contacting Tektronix, following the copyright statement, for the mailing address, the email address, and phone number.